Kree: Other versions

-Guardians of the Galaxy

-A member of the villain group Force in the Earth-691 reality goes by the name of Eight-Five.

 House of M

 In the House of M reality, Genis-Vell is a Kree ambassador who was a guest to the House of Magnus on Genosha.

 MC2

 The Earth Sentry is a human/Kree hybrid from the MC2 reality.

 Ultimate Marvel

-The Kree were introduced to the Ultimate Marvel reality by the miniseries Ultimate Secret.
-The Ultimate Kree are brownish ichthyoid humanoids with green glowing eyes.
-They breathe an earthlike atmosphere, and their throats are unable to speak English without surgical modification.
-Ultimate Kree have referred to a Supreme Intelligence, but it has not yet been shown.
+The Ultimate Marvel version of the Kree are ichthyoid humanoids who are unable to speak English without surgical modification.
+The Kree have referred to a Supreme Intelligence, but it has not yet been shown.
 Some of them worship, or follow the teachings of, a being called Hala, a historic figure comparable to Buddha who preached on the preservation of life while claiming not to be a god.

-The Ultimate Captain Marvel (Mahr Vehl) is a Kree spy on Earth, surgically altered to appear human, as well as having an arsenal of defensive cybernetically implanted weapons, and belongs to a family said to have descended from Hala.
-After deciding to protect Earth, Mahr Vehl comes into conflict with Yahn Rgg and Ro-Nan.
+The Ultimate Marvel version of Captain Marvel (Mahr Vehl) is a Kree spy who was surgically altered to appear human and is an alleged descendant of Hala.

 Earth-200080

-The reality from which The 18th Diplomatic Gestalt Envoy that crashed on the prime Marvel Universe hailed from.
-The Reality which Noh-Varr, the dimensional lost hero and rogue of said universe hails from.
+The reality from which the 18th Diplomatic Gestalt Envoy that crashed on the prime Marvel Universe hailed from.
+The Reality from which Noh-Varr, the dimensional lost hero and rogue of said universe, hails.
 In his own words and the We Plex unit's historical account, it is a utopian parallel helmed by an intergalactic as well as inter-dimensional spanning Kree Empire.
 Where travel and interaction with parallel worlds across the quasiverse is par the course for the Kree Diplomatic Gestalt Naval fleet of their continuum.